FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference

 \subsection{FlowSpec Overview}

-We propose a pipeline-parallel tree-based speculative decoding framework for distributed inference, called FlowSpec.
-It divides the layers of the base LLM into different pipeline stages.
-Motivated by evaluating draft tokens based on the output scores of the draft model from EAGLE-2 \citep{eagle2}, FlowSpec incorporates a score-based draft tree step-wise verification framework with dynamic pruning and expansion strategies tailored for continuous speculative decoding in pipeline systems.
-Moreover, our framework can be generalized to other state-of-the-art tree-based SD approaches.

-Consider $N+1$ devices in our system, each device corresponds to a pipeline stage.
-The first stage (device 0) employing the draft model is called the \textbf{draft stage} (denoted by "D0"), which is responsible for draft generation and accepting valid tokens based on the verification outputs from the base LLM.
-The base LLM is partitioned into $N$ consecutive layers blocks distributed to the rest $N$ devices, with device $n$ serving as the $n$-th \textbf{verification stage} (denoted by "V$n$").
-These stages are responsible for executing the corresponding forward pass during the verification of draft tokens in the base LLM.
-In Figure \ref{fig:system workflow}, the upper part shows devices $0$ to $N=3$ and their associated draft state D$0$ and verification stages V$1$ to V$3$.
+Consider a distributed system with $N+1$ devices, where each device corresponds to a pipeline stage.
+The first stage (with device 0) is called the \textbf{draft stage} denoted by ``D0", employs the draft model (i.e., a small, fast model that generates candidate tokens), is responsible for draft generation and accepting valid tokens based on the verification scores from the base LLM.
+The base LLM is partitioned into $N$ consecutive layer blocks distributed to the remaining $N$ devices, with device $n$ serving as the $n$-th \textbf{verification stage} (denoted by ``V$n$").
+These stages are only responsible for executing the corresponding forward pass during the verification of draft tokens on the base LLM.

-To serve an LLM inference request, the input prompt is first processed in the \textbf{prefilling phase}.
-It is fed into the verification stages (i.e., forward pass from V1 to V$N$) to compute the initial KV cache and generate the first sampled token $x_\text{new}$ through the base LLM.
-To accelerate the prefilling phase for long input sequence, we adopt chunked prefill \citep{chunkedprefill}, i.e., splitting the input prompt into segments and processing them sequentially across pipeline.

-After prefilling, the system starts the \textbf{decoding phase} (see Figure \ref{fig:system workflow}), which is the main focus of FlowSpec, including the score-based step-wise draft verification, together with efficient tree pruning and expansion design in real time.
-This phase consists of multiple SD \textbf{rounds}, each round contains an draft initialization step and a set of continuous SD steps:
+To serve an LLM generation request, the input prompt is first processed in the \textbf{prefill phase}.
+It is fed into the verification stages (i.e., forward pass from V1 to V$N$) to compute the initial KV cache and the first sampled token $x_\text{new}$ is generated with the base LLM.
+To accelerate the prefill phase for long input sequences, we adopt chunked prefill \cite{chunkedprefill}, i.e., splitting the input prompt into segments and processing them sequentially across the pipeline.
+After prefill, the system starts the \textbf{decoding phase}, which is the main focus of FlowSpec.
+This phase consists of multiple SD \textbf{rounds}, an illustration of a SD round of FlowSpec is shown in Fig. \ref{fig:system workflow}.
+Each round starts from a draft initialization step and several following continuous SD steps: